 Though higher giving levels tend to demand significant resources, opening up efforts to the mid and lower ranges creates a well-rounded strategy that will likely yield more gifts.

 The more strategic you are from the beginning, the more efficient your campaign will be.
-Your gift range chart will enable you to determine how much to ask for from whom, as well as help you narrow down your short list of major gift prospects.
+Your gift range chart will enable you to determine how much to ask for and from whom, as well as help you narrow down your short list of major gift prospects.

 Combining your gift range chart with reliable wealth screenings will also give you the necessary insights to make the right gift ask every time. iWave can help here with our personalized onboarding process and unlimited client support.